 Much of the time, high-frequency trading firms play a benign role in financial markets.
 But in a nervous market with downward price pressure, high-frequency trading can create fierce volatility.

-When the authors ran the model assuming that real investors were trading randomly, with half buying and half selling, good things happened.
-“Under a simulation with such circumstances, high-frequency trading firms did not influence the market price much and in fact made the market smoother and less volatile.
+What happened when we ran the model assuming that real investors were trading randomly — with half buying and half selling?
+Good things.
+Under a simulation with such circumstances, high-frequency trading firms did not influence the market price much and in fact made the market smoother and less volatile.
 Some high-frequency trading firms were buying while others were selling due to the diversity of their strategies, and the market enjoyed the abundance of liquidity by experiencing smoother price changes.

-“The lesson for those managing complex systems is to be extremely cautious about those systems’ behavior: They will often react in ways that are surprising.
+The lesson for those managing complex systems is to be extremely cautious about those systems’ behavior: They will often react in ways that are surprising.
 Because complex systems are interconnected and contain feedback loops, their dynamics can evolve into extreme phases.
-Most of the time, a complex system will act in expected ways, but it may turn into an unfamiliar monster when an invisible tipping point is passed.”
-And because these extreme phases may be rare, they are not well studied and not always factored into decision making.
+Most of the time, a complex system will act in expected ways, but it may turn into an unfamiliar monster when an invisible tipping point is passed.
+Since the extreme phases of these systems may be rare, they are not well studied, and so are not always factored into decision making.